simonteozw/tp/docs/DeveloperGuide.md

  The following steps will describe the execution of the `EditLessonCommand`, assuming no errors are encountered:

- 1. When the `EditLessonCommand` is executed, it will first call the model's `getFilteredLessonList` method
- 2. This is to determine the last shown list of lessons
+ 1. When the `EditLessonCommand` is executed, it will first call the model's `getFilteredLessonList` method to determine the last shown list of lessons
- 3. Then, it will call the index's `getZeroBased` method
- 4. This is to find the zero-based index of the lesson we must edit
+ 2. Then, it will call the index's `getZeroBased` method to find the zero-based index of the lesson we must edit
- 5. It will then check if the index is within range
+ 3. It will then check if the index is within range
- 6. If it is, it calls the model's `setLesson` method
+ 4. If it is, it calls the model's `setLesson` method
- 7. The model will then call the `setLesson` method of TrackIter, which replaces the original lesson with the edited version in the app.
+ 5. The model will then call the `setLesson` method of TrackIter, which replaces the original lesson with the edited version in the app.

  ![Edit Lesson Activity Diagram](images/EditLessonActivityDiagram.png)